 Martin specializes in writing and directing devised works with ensembles of artists.
-With Hiawatha Project, Martin’s work has been called, “a fever dream of history that combines folklorically large emotions with a winnowing read on a nation’s past” (JH: Mechanic’s of a Legend – City Paper) and “smart, sharp and witty, not to mention spoken in three languages” (Camino – City Paper) with “scenes of imagination and poetic insight” (Camino – Pittsburgh Post Gazette.)
+With Hiawatha Project, Martin’s work has been called, “a fever dream of history that combines folklorically large emotions with a winnowing read on a nation’s past” (JH: Mechanics of a Legend – City Paper) and “smart, sharp and witty, not to mention spoken in three languages” (Camino – City Paper) with “scenes of imagination and poetic insight” (Camino – Pittsburgh Post Gazette.)
 Her show “Anthropological Data: with actual human footage!” was featured in Carnegie Mellon University’s International Festival and her show “Teatro Latino de Pittsburgh” was commissioned and produced as a part of Pittsburgh 250 celebrations.
 Her one woman show, “Muslims, Mennonites, and Mommies,” was presented at the Mattress Factory as a part of ArtUp’s acclaimed Sites of Passage.
 In 2018 her play “Helen at the Gym” was a winner in RedBull Theater’s Annual Short Play Festival in NYC and will be published with Stage Rights in 2019.